mkorangestripe/linux/linux-notes/bash.md

 while True; do sleep 5; echo No; done &  # run command in background

+jobs     # list jobs with state jobs -l  # list jobs with state and process IDs

+fg       # continue execution of job with + in foreground bg       # continue execution of job with + in background

-jobs     # list jobs with state fg %1    # continue execution of job 1 in the foreground bg %1    # continue execution of job 1 in the background kill %1  # kill job 1 if suspended or running in background
+fg %1    # continue execution of job 1 in foreground bg %1    # continue execution of job 1 in background kill %1  # kill job 1 if suspended or running in background
 ```